-In the analysis of unique behaviour, behaviours were binned in two categories - 'unique behaviour' which included rolling, rubbing, nursing, sexual displays and tusking; and 'no unique behaviour.'
-A mixed-effect model with a binomial distribution was used to analyse the data.
-Fixed effects included vessel presence within 5 km from the group, distance from vessel, group type, and group size.
-An interaction between distance from vessel and group type could not be included at this time due to the low sample size involved.
+In the analysis of unique behaviour, behaviours were binned in two categories - "unique behaviour" which included rolling, rubbing, nursing, sexual displays and tusking; and "no unique behaviour".
+A mixed-effects model with a binomial distribution was used to analyse the data.
+Fixed effects included vessel presence within 5 km from the group, distance from vessel (modeled as a natural cubic spline with three degrees of freedom), group type, Beaufort value and water clarity classification, primary behaviour, and group size (modeled as a natural cubic spline, due to relationship nonlinearity).
+An interaction between distance from vessel and group type could not be included due to the low sample size.
 The group types assessed included mother-immature pairs, mixed groups with immatures, mixed groups without immatures, and adult groups, while lone immatures were removed from the analysis due to insufficient sample size.
 Group size was included in the model to account for increased likelihood of unique behaviours being observed when more narwhal are present in the group.
 The random effect was an intercept of focal follow ID, which accounts for the variability between groups and the correlation of observations within group.